Skip to main content

 Let's define data fabric: It's an architecture layer and tool set that connects data across disparate systems to create a unified view.

-As a virtualized data layer, it enables you to access data without migrating it from where it lives—whether in a data lake or data warehouse, relational database, enterprise resource planning (ERP) system like SAP, CRM like Salesforce, or SaaS application.
-The data may be on-premises, in a cloud service, or in multi-cloud environments.
+This data virtualization layer enables you to access data without migrating it from where it lives whether in a data lake or data warehouse, relational database, enterprise resource planning (ERP) system like SAP, CRM like Salesforce, or SaaS application.
+The data may be on-premises, in a cloud computing service, or in hybrid cloud environments.

-A data fabric unifies enterprise data across systems and locations.
+A data fabric allows for unified enterprise data integration across systems and locations.

-With the proliferation of digital technologies and tools, enterprises have exponentially increased their amount of data.
-And it has become increasingly fragmented across disparate applications in the organization.
+With the proliferation of digital technologies and tools like generative AI, enterprises have exponentially increased their data assets.
+And the data has become increasingly fragmented across different applications in the organization.

-Over time, new data management practices have emerged for managing these complex data issues, including data warehouse, data lake, data lakehouse, and data mesh.
-But for most modern businesses with complex data structures, they each have their own shortcomings for managing data efficiently—from increased or shifted technical debt to long and costly data migrations to reduced data integrity and data security concerns.
+Over time, new data and metadata management practices have emerged for managing these complex data issues, including data warehouse, data lake, data lakehouse, and data mesh.
+But for most modern businesses with complex data structures, they each have their own shortcomings for managing data efficiently from increased or shifted technical debt to long and costly data migrations to reduced data integrity and data security concerns.

-To overcome these enterprise data management challenges, what many organizations need is a data fabric.
+To overcome these enterprise-level data challenges, what many organizations need is a data fabric.

-Data fabric plays a key role in a modern process automation platform that optimizes complex business processes end to end.
-That’s crucial as you seek to scale automation across the enterprise to achieve holistic improvement, not just isolated wins.
+Data fabric plays a key role in a modern process automation platform that optimizes complex business processes end to end and enables AI transformation.
+That's crucial as you seek to scale automation and AI initiatives across the enterprise to achieve holistic improvement, not just isolated wins.

-As mentioned above, there are multiple strategies for managing data across the enterprise.
-Let’s take a look at some of these approaches to understand why they don’t meet the needs of today’s fast-moving enterprise.
+There are multiple strategies for managing data across the enterprise.
+Let's take a closer look at some of these approaches to understand why they may not fulfill the needs of today's fast-moving enterprise.

-Data warehouses, lakes, and lakehouses are great tools for analytics and operational reporting.
+Data warehouses, lakes, and lakehouses are great tools for advanced analytics and operational reporting.
 But they still require you to lift all the data out of your siloed systems and load it into a new system (the warehouse, lake, or lakehouse).
 This means more maintenance and technical debt of yet another siloed system.
-Plus you need developers to extract, transform, and load the data so that it can be used, adding development time and costs.
+Plus you need developers to complete the data integration piece using methods like extract, transform, load (ETL) so the data can be used, adding development time and costs.

 While data warehouses focus on collecting data, data fabric connects it.

-What’s more, these repositories only suit analytical work that uses historical data.
-They don’t support transactional systems that require real-time data, such as CRM applications.
+What's more, these repositories only suit analytical work that uses historical data.
+They don't support transactional systems that require real-time data integration, such as CRM applications.

-In contrast, data fabric and data mesh architecture design takes a different approach.
+In contrast, data fabric and data mesh take a different approach.
 They focus on connecting directly to the data sources rather than extracting all of your data.
 This allows you to access real-time data and avoid timely and costly migration projects.

 However, data mesh and data fabric solve this data connection problem differently.
 Data mesh uses complex API integrations across microservices to stitch together systems across the enterprise.
 With data mesh, while you avoid a lot of data engineering work, you trade it for additional software development efforts dealing with the APIs.

-What makes data fabric unique is its ability to create a virtualization layer on top of data sets, removing the need for the complex API and coding work that a data mesh data warehouse, data lake, or data lakehouse requires.
-This gives teams added speed and agility to do data analysis, data modeling, and digital transformation work.
+What makes data fabric unique is its ability to create a data virtualization layer on top of your existing data sets, removing the need for the complex API and coding work that the alternatives require.
+This gives teams added speed and agility to do data analysis, data modeling, and digital transformation work rather than spending time on data ecosystem development.

-One of the primary benefits of a data fabric is that you can leave the data where it currently sits today and access it just as easily as if it were living locally in your applications.
-Through an integrated layer that sits on top of systems and data sets, data fabrics centralize your data in one spot for you to access, relate, and extend.
+One of the primary benefits of a data fabric is that you can leave your data assets where they currently sit today and access them just as easily as if they were living locally in your applications.
+Through an integrated layer that sits on top of systems and data sets, data fabrics virtually centralize your data in one spot for you to access, relate, and extend.
 You might also think of data fabric as an abstraction layer for managing your data.

-This integrated data layer connects directly to each source, letting you access data in real time and create, read, update, and delete (CRUD) pieces of data from wherever you’re leveraging it.
+This integrated data layer connects directly to each source, letting you access data in real time.
+You can create, read, update, and delete (CRUD) pieces of data from wherever you're leveraging it.

 Whether it's a CRM or ERP application, or even a homegrown relational database management system, enterprise data fabric architecture can weave together disparate sources into a single, unified data model for use across multiple applications.